 Oct 14 What Factors Affect Business Risk?

 All business owners must embrace the fact that risks are part and parcel of running a business.
-Every business is bound to encounter risks or uncertainties that will end up affecting cash flows, growth, and profitability.
+Every business owner is bound to encounter business risk factors or uncertainties that will end up affecting cash flows, growth, and profitability.
 While internal weaknesses might give rise to risks, some might come from external factors.
 Other than this, when a business expands and grows, it is natural for risks to arise.
 Yes, even positive sources can bring in risks!